 - Opening Hours: Noon to 3:30 p.m. for lunch; 7 to 11 p.m. for dinner daily

 - What's Good: Renowned for its dum style biryani, particularly the Gosht Ki Dum Biryani.

 Authentic Andhra: Nagarjuna

 If you like spicy food, you'll love Nagarjuna.
 This restaurant was started in 1984 by a humble man, from the "rice bowl" of Andhra Pradesh, with a passion for food.
 The menu is basic yet delectable.

-- What's Good: The unlimited veg meal.
-The fiery chicken sholay kebab and mutton biryani also receive plenty of positive feedback.
+- What's Good: The unlimited veg meal as well as the fiery chicken sholay kebab and mutton biryani

 Nostalgia: Koshy's Bar and Restaurant

 Address39, St Marks Rd, Shanthala Nagar, Ashok Nagar, Bengaluru, Karnataka 560001, India

 Koshy's is another much-loved Bangalore dining institution that's withstood the test of time.
 It's a simple place with consistently good food, and has been open since before the British left.
 Head for the newer, air conditioned "Jewel Box" if you're after a fancier menu with a few exclusive options.
 However, the more laidback, non air-conditioned section is what attracts the diverse crowd for breakfast, a leisurely Sunday brunch, high tea, or to linger over a beer or vodka.